 The Dan Hodge Trophy honors the top college wrestler every year.
 It was established in 1995 and is named after the legendary Dan Hodge, who was an NCAA champion, Olympic medalist, multiple-time NWA champion and ambassador for the sport of wrestling.

 The award was established by longtime wrestling journalist and wrestling hall-of-famer Mike Chapman and presented by his WIN Magazine.
-The Hodge is equivalent to college football's Heisman Trophy and has been presented to 27 wrestlers in its 26-year history.
-Two wrestlers won the award more than once.
+The Hodge is equivalent to college football's Heisman Trophy and has been presented to 28 wrestlers in its 26-year history, though some of those wrestlers have won the award more than once.
 The award has only been awarded to two wrestlers in the same year twice: once in 2001 when Iowa State's Cael Sanderson split the award with Simpson College's Nick Ackerman and once in 2021 when Iowa's Spencer Lee split the award with Minnesota's Gable Steveson.

 Here's a look at the history and selection process for the award, along with a complete list of the winners.

 The Hodge Trophy has a long history, but there are a few special facts about the trophy: